- What is a First Year Experience (FYE) program?

 A. Yes.
 The STARS First Year Experience program has spaces reserved in all of the courses for the learning community, including math and English.
-All students will enroll in the 4-week Summer Bridge program and need to assess in the following levels: Math 152, 154, or 254; English 100 or 255; and Reading 205 or above.
-All students will take a 1-2 unit Counseling and Guidance course and have several options for career related courses in spring semester.
+All students will attend a 1-2 day orientation prior to the start of Fall semester and need to assess in the following levels: Math 254, 154, or 152/142 and English 100 or 255.
+In addition to math and English, all students will take a 1 unit First Year Experience seminar course (DMCP 130) and may choose other courses of their choice during fall and spring semester.

 A. The program is open to all full-time students.
-It is a yearlong program starting with a 4-week Summer Bridge and continuing with courses in fall and spring semester.
-Priority to enroll in the STARS program is given to students who are interested in science, technology, engineering, and math or education and teaching careers in these fields.
+It is a yearlong program starting with a either a 2-week summer math intensive or a 1-2 day orientation prior to the start of fall semester.
+Students then take courses in fall and spring semester.
+Priority to enroll in the STARS program is given to students who attend an orientation in April or May.
 You must complete the following steps in order to enroll in the STARS First Year Experience program:

-- Compete a Cabrillo College application (you must apply to the Summer 2011 term).
+- Compete a Cabrillo College application (you must apply to the Fall 2015 term).